Category Archive menu_en

 One of the most successful Australian TV shows is about a boy and his friend Skippy, the bush kangaroo from the 1960s.
 This is no longer a big export.
 However, people worldwide still love the kangaroo as an iconic Australian animal.
 Come and see them in the wild with our Sydney Tours – Walking with Wild Kangaroos.

 Our TV productions offer a great variety of television.
 Australia exports TV shows exhibiting our beaches and culture.
 Others are quiz shows, medical and prison soaps and a whole lot more.
-We export TV shows all around the world to scores of countries and some of our formats are used in even more countries.
-Seven’s Aussie dramas “Home and Away”, “A Place to Call Home”, “Packed to the Rafters”, “All Saints”, “Always Greener” and “City Homicide” have been exported to and are shown in more than 150 countries.
+We export TV shows all around the world to scores of countries and even more countries syndicate our formats.
+Seven’s Aussie dramas “Home and Away”, “A Place to Call Home”, “Packed to the Rafters”, “All Saints”, “Always Greener” and “City Homicide” are popular exports.
+They have been exported to and show in more than 150 countries.
 Nine’s “McLeod’s Daughters” airs in 190 international territories.

 When it comes to our soaps, Neighbours sells to nearly 100 territories and has millions of spectators across the world.
 It’s has been airing in the UK for over 30 years!
 Home And Away is also a big hit in the UK, having been broadcast since 1989 and is currently airing in 137 countries worldwide.